Kerryliu/ISPC_Project_2/README.md

 # ISPC_Project_2
+Simple programs that use ISPC to parallelize calculations.

-To run sequential and ISPC: `make squareRoot`
+- To run sequential and ISPC: `make squareRoot`

-To run sequential and AVX: `make squareRootAVX`
+- To run sequential and AVX: `make squareRootAVX`

 To clean: `make clean`